 The more frequent use of this technology began at the beginning of the 21st century, specifically in 2005, with a sudden expansion and demand for a different and more recognizable way of entertainment and promotional activities that would leap from the conventional, already-seen methods.

 Although the rapid expansion of mapping dates from a very close past, it was first recorded in 1969 at Disneyland by opening a ride through the "Grim Grinning Ghost" theme.

 Planar projection mapping

 Planar projection mapping is the basic type of projection mapping.
 The substrate, i.e., the surface, is straight and two-dimensional and is most often the building's projecting canvas, wall, or facade.
 A two-dimensional image or video project on a flat surface where an object from animation through a certain angle of view gains a third dimension.

 Spherical projections cover up to 360 ° projection in all directions.
 The projection occurs inside or outside the ball or some of its fragments.
 This is the most demanding mapping method because a few projectors and a video splitter are required for the spherical projection to deliver the output video to the fragments that will then be played on a separate projector acting as a whole.

 Panoramic projection mapping

-Panorama projection mapping means any projection that covers the projection area up to 360 °, projected on a spherical form.
+Panorama projection mapping means any projection that covers the projection area up to 360 °, projected in a spherical form.
 But the important difference is that the upper and lower edges of the panoramic projection are visible, and the image is only visible horizontally from the perspective.
-It is mostly used for various movie projections and for mapping complex buildings or systems of connected surfaces.
+It is mostly used for various movie projections and mapping complex buildings or systems of connected surfaces.